Best Final Expense Life Insurance in 2026

 Cons

-• Benefits are Graded: Most plans pay only a portion in the first one or two years (Read More: Mutual of Omaha Life Insurance Review).
+- Benefits are Graded: Most plans pay only a portion in the first one or two years, a point often noted in our Mutual of Omaha life insurance review.

 #2 – Nationwide: Best for Flexible Plans